Value of Checkoff to Auction Markets

 3) How does the checkoff benefit auction-market owners/operators?

 You’ve heard it repeated in reference to our general economy time and again through the years, by way of the optimistic utterance made famous by John F. Kennedy: “A rising tide lifts all boats.”
 Likewise, if demand for beef producers’ products is higher, then there presumably will be more business – and more lucrative business – in buying and selling cattle.
-That’s why checkoff founders figured auction market owners would consider the checkoff program a boat worth climbing aboard.
+That’s why checkoff founders figured that auction-market owners would consider the checkoff program a boat worth climbing aboard.